THE TRUE HISTORY OF

 A teacher might say that the martial applications of the moves are always used in a way that causes as little damage to the opponent as possible.
 They might emphasise a non-violent philosophy.

 Another teacher might emphasise that the Wing Chun moves should be applied in a way that causes maximum damage to the opponent in case there is a second opponent.
 You would not want the first opponent to recover and re-attack at the same time as the second opponent.
-Winning one-on-one is hard enough.
-To win when it is two against one is a lot harder.

 A teacher might say Wing Chun is for a face-to-face (nose-to-nose) situation when you are square on and that you must work from there.